antfu-collective/vitesse/src/pages/README.md

-## File Based Routing
+## File-based Routing

-Routes will auto generated for Vue files in this dir with the same file structure.
+Routes will auto-generated for Vue files in this dir with the same file structure.
 Check out [`vite-plugin-voie`](https://github.com/vamplate/vite-plugin-voie) for more details.

 ### Path Aliasing